MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scom/manage-using-admin-workspace.md

 |Network Devices Pending Management|To retry or reject discovered network devices that are pending management|[How to Discover Network Devices in Operations Manager](manage-monitor-networkdevice-discover.md)|

 ## Notifications
 Notifications generate messages or run commands automatically when an alert is raised on a monitored system.
-By default, notifications for alerts are not configured.
+By default, notifications for alerts aren't configured.
 For Operations Manager users to be notified immediately when an alert is generated, you need to configure a channel for notifications, add subscribers, and then create a notification.

 In **Notifications** in the Administration workspace, you can create channels, subscribers, subscriptions, and modify the channels, subscribers, and subscriptions that you create.
 For more information, see [Subscribing to Alert Notifications](manage-notifications-alert-notifications.md).